Recycling in Ontario

 This new system, operated by Circular Materials, represents the evolution from product stewardship to a more circular economy where materials are collected, recycled and returned to producers for use as recycled content in new products and packaging.
 More material looped into the circular economy means less waste, which not only benefits consumers but also our planet.

-Return to the Ontario home page
+Return to Ontario home page